Food Review: XMRE Blue Line

 Performance

 This is what my Blue Line XMRE contained: plain, but slightly sweetened oatmeal, a bag of dried fruit, a pilot cracker, a packet of grape jelly, and a mocha coffee drink.
-Just so you know everything comes in a metal lined bag/package.
+Please note that everything comes in a metal-lined bag/package.

-With this XMRE meal, you add water to the oatmeal, and then you have to heat it up with the provided water-activated heater.
-I sampled it cold and it was not the best, so I would always recommend heating it up if you have the times.
-The dried fruit is the same as any old dried fruit in look and taste., so nothing special here.
+With this XMRE meal, you add water to the oatmeal and then heat it up using the provided water-activated heater.
+I sampled it cold, and it was not the best, so I would always recommend heating it up if you have the time.
+The dried fruit is the same as any old dried fruit in look and taste, so nothing special here.
 However, for flavor’s sake, I would recommend adding it to the oatmeal.
 The cracker is extremely dry and hard, but it turned out to be good with the jelly.
 I definitely wouldn’t recommend eating the cracker without any toppings.
 The mocha drink was a nice change from just water.
-It had a good flavor when mixed thoroughly, but it is hard to pour to pour water into the pouch and equally hard to drink out of.
+It had a good flavor when mixed thoroughly, but it was hard to pour water into the pouch and equally hard to drink from.

 Final Thoughts

-If you want a civilian MRE clone then this meets the description, but it is on the pricey side so it might be worth shopping around.
-Plus, XMREs fill a role for long term food storage and prepping.
+If you're looking for a civilian MRE clone, this product meets the description, but it is on the pricey side, so it might be worth shopping around.
+Additionally, XMREs fill a crucial role in long-term food storage and prepping.
 I would highly discourage anyone from lugging these around while hiking and backpacking.

 Giveaway